-FIND YOUR INTERNSHIP— Our summer 2020 internship listings for Duke undergraduate and graduate students are closed.
-(Students, subscribe to our email newsletter to be alerted to part-time internships or similar opportunities that take place during the school year.)
+FIND YOUR INTERNSHIP— Summer 2021 internship listings for Duke undergraduate and graduate students will soon be available.
+Students, subscribe to our email newsletter to be alerted when listings go live.

-FUND YOUR INTERNSHIP— The final deadline for funding applications for summer 2020 has passed.
-For summer 2020, Duke undergraduate and graduate students (excluding those who will be graduating in May 2020) could apply for supplementary funding through the Energy Initiative Internship Program once they were offered an energy-related internship.
-This funding could be used to turn an unpaid internship into a paid internship or increase the stipend for a low-paying internship.
-The internship did not have to be included on the Energy Initiative's list of opportunities for you to be eligible for funding.
-The amount of financial support was negotiated with both student and employer, based on numerous factors, including the extent of compensation (if any) indicated in the internship offer letter.
-Funding decisions were made on a rolling basis, so students were encouraged apply ASAP after receiving an offer.
+FUND YOUR INTERNSHIP— Duke undergraduate and graduate students (excluding those who will be graduating in May 2021) may apply for supplementary funding through the Energy Internship Program once they have been offered an energy-related internship.
+This funding can be used to turn an unpaid internship into a paid internship or increase the stipend for a low-paying internship.

 ADDITIONAL RESOURCES— Explore other Duke-affiliated programs on our summer experiences page.
 And of course, the career center affiliated with your Duke school has information about other potential opportunities and is an excellent source of advice on interviewing and other career development skills.

-FOR COMPANIES, AGENCIES, & ORGANIZATIONS SEEKING DUKE STUDENT INTERNS— Our internship listings for summer 2020 are closed.
-Subscribe to our email list and we will alert you when we are accepting summer 2021 listings.
+FOR COMPANIES, AGENCIES, & ORGANIZATIONS SEEKING DUKE STUDENT INTERNS— We are now accepting Summer 2021 listings!
 We'll make it easy for you to find a self-starter who’s eager to learn and contribute to your company next summer.
-Our talent pool includes undergraduate and graduate students in many degree programs, including business, engineering, environmental management, policy, the sciences, and more.
+Our talent pool includes undergraduate and graduate students in many degree programs, including business, engineering, environmental management, law, policy, the sciences, and more.
 All benefit from Duke's interdisciplinary approach to energy education, which encourages systemic thinking and hones students’ problem-solving skills.
 Learn more and submit your listings.

 QUESTIONS?
-Contact Stacy Peterson (Assistant Director for Student and Alumni Engagement)
+Contact Stacy Peterson (Assistant Director for Student and Alumni Engagement, Duke University Energy Initiative).